County of Tripoli: Defence

 Although occupying a narrow coastal plain, the mountain range beyond was a natural defensive line for Tripoli.
 Several castle forts were built to defend the mountain passes.

 Muslim forces (Turk and Egyptian) attacked the County of Tripoli along its borders, especially those to the east.
 In 1137, Raymond II, the reigning count, lost control of Montferrand.
 The Muslim position strengthened when the Hashshashin (Nizari Ismailis) forces formed in the Nosairi mountains to the north.
 In 1144, in order to increase the county's defences, particularly against Zangi of Mosul, Raymond II gave the Knights Hospitaller large stretches of frontier land along the Buqai'ah plain.
 This included the castles of Krak des Chevaliers, Anaz, Tell Kalakh, Qalaat el Felis and Mardabech.
 In the 1150s, the defences were further strengthened by the presence of the Knights Templar at Tartus on the seashore.

 Religion

-In religious matters, the counties of the Kingdom of Jerusalem were expected to follow the lead of the Latin Patriarch of Jerusalem.
-However, one of the Counts of Tripoli, Pons of Tripoli, had formed an alliance with Antioch, and acknowledged the Latin Patriarch of Antioch.
-This was so even after a Papal edict to the contrary.
+In religious matters, the counties of the Kingdom of Jerusalem were expected to follow the lead of the Latin patriarch of Jerusalem.
+However, Count Pons had formed an alliance with Antioch, and acknowledged the Latin patriarch of Antioch.
+This was so even after a papal edict to the contrary.